ksisjaya/solar-panel/README.md

 Once assembled, the servo motor was inserted through one of the sides and attached to the platform containing the solar panel.
 ![Assembled](/images/assembled.jpg)

-Here's a [demo](https://www.youtube.com/watch?v=HCxZ_Fg01gc&feature=youtu.be) of the solar panel rotating to follow the light source.